We absolutely love subscription boxes and we love to travel. So finding a great geography subscription box was super important.

 Why should you buy a geography subscription box?

-Ordering a geography subscription box is a much cheaper way to introduce children to new countries and cultures.
+Ordering a geography subscription box is a much cheaper way to introduce children to a new country and culture.
 But there are several other reasons why you might consider buying a child a geography subscription box:

 If you homeschool a geography subscription box is a great way to add hands-on activities to your geography curriculum.